 1. How is “Money” perceived in your household?

 Ask yourself this question, is money value or simply a “given” in your household?
 Often children/young adults do not see past the next weekend, therefore saving for a rainy day, that may never occur, or putting money away for a future does not sound at all appealing.

 In order to be clear and help your children, you must also know exactly what you’re talking about.
 This can be one of the many things that a financial adviser could help you out with.
 Sometimes talking to an expert and visiting different scenarios can help your children significantly with developing a financial sense.
 Financial education for children can be given by yourselves as parents, or if you dont feel comfortable, then you can bring your financial adviser in to assist with a more “formal” meeting so perhaps your children take the conversation that bit more serious.

 From when children are small I believe they should know what a savings account is for, and learn why they may get pocket money, and also how to spend money.
 This develops the concept of “money value”.
 It’s no longer a given if you have to do a chore to obtain it, right?

-Later on, when your children are that bit older you could start to have the conversations around what national insurance, taxes, interest, and capital growth, etc. are.
+Later on, when your children are that bit older you could start to have conversations around what national insurance, taxes, interest, and capital growth, etc. are.

 This will help ensure your children start adult life with a better overview of financial situations.
 This doesn’t mean that you can’t treat your kids, or make their early life that bit easier, it simply sets them up with a stronger appreciation and understanding of money.